-Kilmarnock v Greenock Morton
+Kilmarnock held at home by Morton

 Post update

-Corner, Morton.
-Conceded by Dylan McGowan.
+Corner, Kilmarnock.
+Conceded by Lewis Strapp.

 Booking

-Alan Lithgow (Morton) is shown the yellow card.
+Lewis Strapp (Morton) is shown the yellow card.

 Post update